Saggre/wordpress-org-repository-php-wrapper/docs/Home.md

-This is an automatically generated documentation for **Documentation**.
+This is an automatically generated documentation for **Wordpress.org Repository API wrapper**.

 ## Namespaces